supersam654/accidentally-cyclic/README.md

 To create the dependency graph for a given project, try:

-    $ npm install -g dagger
+    $ npm install -g accidentally-cyclic
-    $ dagger --html graph.html path/to/project/index
+    $ cyclic --html graph.html path/to/project/index

-To use Dagger inside of a project, try:
+To use AC inside of a project, try:

-    $ npm install --save dagger
+    $ npm install --save accidentally-cyclic

-Then use `dagger.require` on the root of the project.
+Then use `cyclic.require` on the root of the project.

 ```
-const dagger = require('dagger')
+const cyclic = require('accidentally-cyclic')
 // This behaves exactly like a regular `require` does.
-const dependencies = dagger.require('./index')
+const dependencies = cyclic.require('./index')
 for (let dependency of dependencies) {
   console.log(`${dependency.parent} depends on ${dependency.module}`)
 }